thomas-engl/Project-3-Applied-ML/README.md

 Members: Lars Bosch, Philipp Brückelt and Thomas Engl

-This project contains a self written code based on pytorch for a physics-informed neural network (PINN) to solve partial differential equations.
-We analyze its performance on the one and two dimensional heat equation and compare it to the finite element method (FEM).
+This project contains pytorch code for a physics-informed neural network (PINN) to solve partial differential equations.
+We use  We analyze its performance on the one and two dimensional heat equation and compare it to the finite element method (FEM).

-The used packages can be found in the requirements.txt file and can get installed through 'pip install -r requirements.txt'
+We used a dolphin container and the used packages can be found in the requirements.txt file and can get installed through 'pip install -r requirements.txt'

 # Structure: